 Under his leadership, Starbucks CRM launched the Starbucks Card Rewards (the precursor to My Starbucks Rewards) and Starbucks Gold programs, which comprised more than 3 million members collectively.
 His teams developed an analytics infrastructure to track program ROI, and formulated an annual communications strategy to build Starbucks brand loyalty.
 During this time, Starbucks more than doubled its customer database, generated 95% member satisfaction, and built a new understanding of frequent customer purchase behavior.

-A hallmark of Starbucks’ CRM strategy under Stevens was constant innovation of the Starbucks Card payment platform, including Starbucks Card Mini and Starbucks Card Mobile, the iPhone app that introduced Starbucks’ popular in pay-by-phone capability.
+A hallmark of Starbucks’ CRM strategy under Brad was constant innovation of the Starbucks Card payment platform, including Starbucks Card Mini and Starbucks Card Mobile, the iPhone app that introduced Starbucks’ popular pay-by-phone capability.